-There are two simple rules for owning a small shoe collection that is versatile enough to cover all bases.
+There are two simple rules for owning a small men’s shoe collection that is versatile enough to cover all the essential types of shoes for men.
 The first: forgo fashion and hotfoot it to classic styles.
 The second: spend as much as you can.
 Think quality, not quantity because the old adage is true.
-Your shoes are often the first thing people notice about you, especially if they look like they’ve been round too many blocks.
+Your shoes are often the first thing people notice about you, especially if they look like they’ve been around too many blocks.

 Since this is about having as few pairs as possible, there’s one more rule: be brutal.
-Some of our favourite styles are not included below because they’re not absolutely essential if you’re on a budget or trying to save space.
-Chelsea boots?
+Some of our favorite styles are not included below because they’re not essential men’s shoes if you’re on a budget or trying to save space.
 Hiking boots?
 Nice to have, not need to have.
 The same goes for monk straps, pool sliders and even high tops.

-But whatever your look, whatever your budget and whatever’s in the diary over the next 12 months, if own a pair of well-made shoes in each of the following styles, you’ll have just about every social situation – from office to gym to bar – stylishly shod.
-You need never put a foot wrong again.
+But whatever your look, whatever your budget and whatever’s in the diary over the next 12 months, if you own a pair of well-made shoes in each of the following styles, you’ll have just about every social situation – from office to gym to bar – stylishly shod.
+You need never put a wrong foot forward again.

 Chunky trainers might be having a fashion moment, but the minimalist sneaker is the real wardrobe hero.
 Based on a retro tennis shoe, this simple sneaker has become an essential component in most of our outfits in recent years and it should be in yours too.
 The real deal is devoid of any obvious sports logos or branding, thick treads or air cushioned soles, are made of leather (real or imitation), and are never to be confused with plimsoles.

 Consider these your go-anywhere kicks because their USP is versatility (especially in white).
 Wear them day-to-night with tees and chinos, jeans, shorts and informal tailoring.
 However, they do have a use-by date: that moment they start looking past their best, relegate them to loafing about the house or doing chores.
-Never wear them for exercise and keep them as box fresh as possible – be sure to pop some deodorising insoles in on day one.
-Common Projects, Axel Arigato, C.QP and Adidas Stan Smiths are some of the best versions around.
+Never wear them for exercise and keep them as box fresh as possible – be sure to pop some deodorizing insoles in on day one.
+Common Projects,

-The black Oxford shoe is your classic ‘school’ shoe: it’s strictly for work and formal occasions such as weddings, funerals, christenings and job interviews.
+A pair of Oxford shoes are your classic ‘school’ shoe: they’re strictly for work and formal occasions such as weddings, funerals, christenings and job interviews.
 Basically, whenever you’ve got the good suit or black tie out.
 It’s often viewed as the shoe for ‘professionals’ – in fact they used to be a dress requirement for jobs at banks in the city.
 A little boring, perhaps, but also a safe pair of hands (or feet) and the work horse in your footwear collection if you have a job that requires daily smart attire.